Buenos Aires is a lively metropolis, but it has a spooky side.

-Buenos Aires is a lively metropolis but it has a spooky side.
-Parts of the city were constructed on top of old burial grounds, soldiers died on the streets of San Telmo while fighting the English, torture occurred in secret prisons during the Dirty War, and a central tourist attraction is a VIP cemetery.
+After all, one of its main tourist attractions is a VIP cemetery, parts of the city were constructed on top of old burial grounds, soldiers died on the streets of San Telmo while fighting the English and torture occurred in secret prisons during the Dirty War.

-While Argentina’s capital city has plenty of ghost stories, Halloween is seen by many citizens as a holiday that embodies U.S. cultural imperialism – something to keep in mind for those considering trick or treating on All Hallows’ Eve.
+While Argentina’s capital city has plenty of ghost stories, Halloween is skeptically viewed by some as a holiday that embodies U.S. cultural imperialism – something to keep in mind for those considering trick or treating on All Hallows’ Eve.

 In Argentina, October 31 is All Saints’ Eve.
-And while Mexico celebrates Día de los Muertos, Day of the Dead, on November 1st, here the day is known as All Saints’ Day, a solemn Catholic holiday.
-Traditionally, commemoration of the dead ends on November 2, Día de los Flores (Flowers Day), when families take flowers to graves of loved ones, although this once important occasion has fallen out of favor.
+And while Mexico celebrates Día de los Muertos, Day of the Dead, on November 1st, here that day is known as All Saints’ Day, a solemn Catholic holiday.

 Recoleta cemetery is the home to the remains of the country’s founding families, 26 Argentine presidents and of course, Eva Perón.